wp-plugins/recent-facebook-posts/readme.txt

 1. Find the numeric Facebook ID of your public Facebook page using [this website](http://findmyfacebookid.com/).
 1. Copy paste the ID in the `Facebook Page ID` field.
 1. Test if fetching posts works by clicking the "Renew Facebook Posts" button.
-1. Add `[recent-facebook-posts]` to the page where you would like to show a list of recent Facebook posts or use the widget.
+1. Add `[recent_facebook_posts]` to the page where you would like to show a list of recent Facebook posts or use the widget.

 = Extra notes =
 * Take a look at the [screenshots](http://wordpress.org/extend/plugins/recent-facebook-posts/screenshots/), they will tell you which values from Facebook you need.